-Participants will be exposed to both theoretical and applied concepts and systematically learn the basic methods in this emerging field of computational materials science, allowing them to understand this new technology in the context of their specific material applications.
-The focus on materials failure enables numerous high-impact applications where materials are designed for structural applications and where fracture processes are critical for the material’s durability.
+Participants will be exposed to theoretical, applied and hands-on experimental concepts and systematically learn the basic methods in the emerging field of computational materials science and how it is used to understand, design and make new materials and structures, following a “materiomics” approach.
+This will allow participants to understand and apply this new technology in the context of their specific material applications in a range of disciplines.
+The focus on materials design for new functional properties impacts numerous high-impact applications.
+These include, but not limited to, materials designed for structural applications, electronics and biomedical areas, with increased flexibility, resilience and durability and fracture resistance.

-Applied case studies include hierarchical composites, carbon nanotube and silk-based fibers, and “on-demand” protein-based biomaterials.
-Through these examples, participants will learn how the merger of traditional notions of “material” and “structure” enables an expanded design space in which new material properties can be achieved by simply rearranging a material’s basic elements, rather than introducing new ones.
-The systems perspective to materials design used here opens new paths towards understanding, designing, and predicting complex materials behavior for the development of “ultimate materials” that combine the best of all basic elements and that amplify the properties of the building blocks in a synergistic manner.
+Applied case studies include hierarchical composites, carbon nanotube/graphene and polymer-based nanomaterials, including “on-demand” protein-based biomaterials.
+Through hands-on examples, participants learn how the merger of traditional notions of “material” and “structure” enables an expanded design space in which new material properties can be achieved by simply rearranging a material’s basic elements, rather than introducing new ones.
+The systems perspective to materials design introduced in this course opens new paths towards understanding, designing, and predicting complex materials behavior for the development of “ultimate materials” that combine the best of all basic elements and that amplify the properties of the building blocks in a synergistic manner.

-Detailed lecture notes will be provided with numerous examples and references to the literature sources, articles, and weblinks.
-The program includes a detailed discussion of manufacturing techniques including 3D printing, self-assembly, microfluidics, and other technologies.
-We will distribute and analyze material samples designed based on multiscale simulations and manufactured using 3D printing and other techniques.
-The program includes morning lectures (9 am-12:30pm) and afternoon labs (1:30-4:30 pm).
+Detailed lecture notes and movies/animations will be provided with numerous examples and references to the literature sources, articles, and weblinks.
+The program includes a detailed discussion of manufacturing techniques including 3D printing (including a broad survey of additive manufacturing techniques), self-assembly, microfluidics, and other emerging technologies.
+The instructor will distribute and analyze material samples designed based on multiscale simulations and manufactured using 3D printing and other techniques.
+The program includes morning lectures (9 am-12:30pm), afternoon labs and teamwork (1:30-4:30 pm).
 A reception will be held on Monday and ample opportunities to meet with the instructor and to network with other participants will be provided.

-The program is based on two textbooks written by the instructor:
+The program is based on textbooks and articles written by the instructor, including:

 - M.J.
 Buehler, Atomistic Modeling of Materials Failure, Springer, 2008